CrewAI runtime authorization

-The problem with CrewAI agents today
+The problem with CrewAI tool delegation

 When a manager delegates to a worker, the worker inherits tool access without scoping.
 Delegation becomes a privilege escalation vector.